-This substantial multifunction device from the most famous name in office printing should be able to accommodate all the paper-handling demands of a medium, or even a large office, and if not, there’s probably an optional upgrade available that will cover your needs.
-Xerox sells paper drawers, cabinets and other modules for this line.
+This serious multifunction device from the most famous name in office printing should be able to accommodate all the paper-handling demands of a medium, or even a large office.
+If not, there’s probably an optional upgrade available that will cover your needs, because Xerox sells paper drawers, cabinets and other modules for this line.

 With the Xerox VersaLink C405, we have a colour laser printer, scanner and fax that retails at £695 (around $900, AU$1,200).
 We chose to add the optional Wi-Fi dongle for wireless printing via Wi-Fi Direct.
 Impressively, this model can even connect to your phone with a single tap, thanks to the inclusion of NFC.

 The stand-out feature here, though, is the tilting 5-inch colour touchscreen.
 It lets you scroll through the menu and offers app-style access to functions such as Print and Scan for Google Drive, or simplified scanning to email.
 Xerox calls this the App Gallery and you can configure it on your computer.
 It’s certainly a long way from the 16-charcter fixed display of the Kyocera P5026cdw.